timaskung/DinTaiFung_wait_time/README.md

-# Din Tai Fung Waiting Time Predictor
+# Din Tai Fung Waiting Time Predictor :dumpling:

 ## Summary
 This tool predicts the waiting time for the Din Tai Fung branches in Taiwan.

 ## Quick Start
 1. Download [waiting_time_merged_0713.csv](waiting_time_merged_0713.csv) with all the collected waiting times.